ChrisFischer-MTA/ConquoringConjuration/README.md

 Thanks to Mr. Raymond Enger (Valencia) for accepting it as extra credit work.

+Thanks to Nelson Torres for the moral support.
+Really couldn't have done it without you reminding me how much of a failure I was.

 Bot written to break Wizard101 Conjuration Concentration